deephaven/deephaven-core/web/WebDevelopersGuide.md

 interact with a table, the client should first request the details about the table.
 With those details, the client may request the the contents of the table and subscribe to any updates that occur.

-// TODO Does this need to be changed?

 When it comes to requesting data and updates, tables come in two basic forms: preemptive, and non-preemptive.
 A preemptive table will always send all of its contents to the client, and does not support specific viewport subscriptions, while a non-preemptive table will allow the client to specify that they only want to be informed about